mpadge/hackmd-stat-software/ml.md

     preceding steps.
--   **ML3.3** Where ML software implements its own distinct classes of model objects (in the sense intended here), the properties and behaviours of those specific objects should be explicitly compared with objects produced by other ML software.
+-   **ML3.3** Where ML software implements its own distinct classes of model objects (in the sense intended here), the properties and behaviours of those specific classes of objects should be explicitly compared with objects produced by other ML software.
 In particular, where possible,
     -   **ML3.3** ML software should provide extended documentation (as vignettes or equivalent) comparing model objects with those from other ML software, noting both unique abilities and restrictions of any implemented classes.
--   **ML3.4** Where training rates are used, ML software should provide explicit documentation both in all functions which use training rates, and in extended form such as vignettes, of the important of and/or sensitivity to, different values of training rates.
+-   **ML3.4** Where training rates are used, ML software should provide explicit documentation both in all functions which use training rates, and in extended form such as vignettes, of the importance of, and/or sensitivity to, different values of training rates.
 In particular,
     -   **ML3.4a** Unless explicitly justified otherwise, ML software